idvorkin/idvorkin.github.io/_d/taxes.md

 Often, we think about holding cash, and think about holding it in a place with no interest.
 Keep this money in high yield bank accounts, which can give [close to 2% (as of Dec '19)](https://www.nerdwallet.com/best/banking/high-yield-online-savings-accounts)
 At Fidelity you can keep your core cash in a liquid low risk mutual fund [SPAXX](https://fundresearch.fidelity.com/mutual-funds/summary/31617H102), however this has a 0.42% expense ratio, which will eat 25% - 50% of your earned interest.

-### No load index funds
+### No load index funds and ETFs

-Funds with zero fees.
-Usually a broad index fund like Fidelity Zero FZROX and FZILX.
-Could be a Mutual Fund or ETF.
-So long as the fees are zero you tend not to care if it's a Mutual Fund or ETF, however the ETF has the advantage that you can sell at any point during the day, vs at the end of the day.
-However, given you're not timing the market this doesn't matter.

-If you prefer ETFs, consider VTI - which has a 0.03% fee, which is only 300\$ per 1,000,000
+Funds with zero or almost zero fees.
+Usually a broad index fund like Fidelity's FZROX and FZILX or an ETF like VTI and ITOT (Note these ETFs have a 0.003% fee, or 300/1,000,000).

+ETFs and Mutual Funds (MF) differ primarily in how they handle [Capital Gains and Dividends](https://www.bogleheads.org/forum/viewtopic.php?t=296821).

+With an ETF, you pay all capital gains when you sell, meaning you have control to avoid short term capital gains, and potentially long term capital gains when you're at 20% (vs 15%).

+With MFs they need to have a capital gains distribution annually as they re-balance the fund.
+This matters because you need to pay the capital gains on behalf of the mutual fund at distribution time.
+The capital gains might be short term depending on when the fund bought and sold individual stocks.

+Digging a bit deeper, it seems like there are Mutal Fund strategies to [avoid capital gains distributions](https://www.bloomberg.com/graphics/2019-vanguard-mutual-fund-tax-dodge/), but I didn't make the time to understand how effective they are.
+If I understand this correctly, its possible FZROX is using a similar strategy as there were [no capital gains distributions in 2020](https://www.wsj.com/market-data/quotes/mutualfund/FZROX), though there were in 2018-2019.

+It seems both ETFs and MFs need to distribute dividends, which are often taxed as income.
+I don't understand why they can't directly re-invest it.

 ### Unexpected expenses